ofiwg/libfabric/man/fi_domain.3.md

 progress on data transfer operations.
 This includes message queue, RMA, tagged messaging, and atomic operations, along with their completion processing.

+The progress field defines the behavior of both control and data operations.
+For applications that require compilation portability between the version 1 and version 2 libfabric series, the progress field may be referenced as data_progress.

 Progress frequently requires action being taken at both the transmitting and receiving sides of an operation.
 This is often a requirement for